Regis3336/dissipative-systems/README.md

 ## License

-This work is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This work is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---

 ## Contact

 **Reinaldo Elias de Souza Junior**
-resj3336@gmail.com
+Email: resj3336@gmail.com

 ---

+## Final Note

-**Note:** This framework introduces a new ontology for dissipative geometry.
-Classical differential-geometric intuitions (smooth connections, Chern–Weil theory, Markov semigroups) do not directly apply.
-The code validates the operational consistency of the definitions; the theory stands on its own axioms.
+This framework introduces a new ontology for dissipative geometry.
+Classical differential-geometric intuitions — smooth connections, Chern–Weil theory and Markov semigroups — do not directly apply.

+The code validates the operational consistency of the definitions.
+The theory stands on its own axioms.

+> Irreversibility does not erase structure.
+> It selects geometry.